IBM/dsce-sample-apps/smart-procurement-advisor/README.md

    - 3.4 Follow steps **Create New > provide Assistant name > Create assistant**
    - 3.5 In this repo, we have provided `dsce-procurement-action_revised.json` file which will be used in next step.
    - 3.6 From left hand side panel, go to **Actions > Global settings > Switch to Upload/Download tab > from Files directory, Select `dsce-procurement-action_revised.json` > Upload and replace**
-   - 3.7 Click on integrations tab and then click on “Build custom Extension“
+   - 3.7 Click on integrations tab and then click on "Build custom Extension"
    - 3.8 Name the first extension as Watson Discovery, upload the **watsonx-openapi.json** file for discovery and then click Next and then Finish.
    - 3.9 Click on Add for same extension and in authentication section select username password.
-In username type “apikey” and in password paste the key saved in Watson Discovery step.
+In username type "apikey" and in password paste the key saved in Watson Discovery step.
    - 3.10 In the variables section paste the Watson discovery URL saved in the Watson discovery step.
    - 3.11 Create another extension with name Watsonx.ai by uploading open api spec file for watsonx.ai and click Next and then finish.
    - 3.12 Click on Add for watsonx.ai extension and choose OAuth 2.0 as authentication mechanism.